HallaSurvivor/Blog/_posts/2023-01-17-clue-sister.md

   -
 ---

-This is the sister post to blah blah blah
+This is the sister post to the [main post][1] on the board game clue.

-Make this interactive
+In this post we give some sage code for analyzing a simpler game that my old professor [Adam Bjorndahl][2] used to use to introduce modal logic.
+It won't make a ton of sense without the context in the main post, so I suggest reading it first ^_^.

 <div class="linked_auto">
 <script type="text/x-sage">
-"""
-Compute the maximum and expected game lengths for n players each wearing either a red or blue hat.
-See the main blog post for more.
-"""

 def areAdj(v,w):
     """